2. The Development of Reason

 Through encountering situations requiring deduction, in which we collect data, work through it rationally, and reach a conclusion, children will gradually manage to identify invariable properties in the data and to internalize the rules for deduction.

 This begins developing slowly but surely around the age of 11 and stabilizes toward the ages of 14 to 15.
 This is how children reach the formal operational stage.
 Reasoning no longer requires imaginable, concrete situations.
 It no longer requires concrete elements, and it is even freed of the need to draw on memories of previously resolved problems.
-A field of immense possibilities opens up before teenagers, who become able to use reason to develop universal conclusions in novel situations occurring in unfamiliar contexts.
+A field of immense possibilities opens up before teenagers, who become able to reason toward universal conclusions in unfamiliar contexts.

 But this only happens if they are spurred on by having problems to resolve.
 Logical ability only improves with training.
 Adults must therefore encourage children to resolve problems.
 The struggle will create multiple new neural pathways and networks in the brain.
 These challenges are indispensable for the development of the brain and the capacity for reasoning.